 This is best exemplified by our tutors in Venice, who use the city, its geography, and its art and architecture in their teaching.

 Seminar groups are small (normally under 18), providing a valuable opportunity for you to work closely with your lecturers and to learn from other students.

-Modules focus on important themes in political, religious, cultural or social history and many explore topics far removed from the usual A level syllabus.
+Modules focus on important themes in political, religious, cultural or social history and politics and most explore topics far removed from the usual A level syllabus.